4x1md/phone_rtty_interface/docs/circuit_description.md

 Some points to note:

  - Input voltage amplitude is 2.28Vpp.
 If we connected 32 Ohm headphones we would obtain 20mW of audio power.
- - Output vaveform shows that when transmitting Q1 functions as a switch rather than as linear amplifier.
-In this case this isn't so important because the output voltage is rectified.
+ - Output vaveform shows that when transmitting, Q1 functions as a switch rather than as a linear amplifier.
+In this mode this isn't so important because the output voltage is rectified.
  - The rectified DC on C6 isn't smooth and shows ripple of about 72mV.
 It shouldn't affect the PTT switching stability but still is an interesting point to note.
  - DC is 648mV at lowest point.
 Taking base-emitter voltage of Q2 as 0.6V and R12 as 1kOhm, base current is